VictoKuGame/Dimensional/README.md

 </div>

 # Controls
-Use W,A,S,D to move , SPACE to change the dimension( where some walls may change their status.
+Use W,A,S,D to move ,SHIFT to sprint and  SPACE to change the dimension (where some walls may change their status).

+P - to pause the game and see the controls.

+Mouse - to rotate players perspective.

+Right Mouse Button - to aim.

+Left Mouse Button - to shoot fireballs.

 Was made as one a weekly task in a unity game development course.